-Waterloo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waterloo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waterloo is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Waterloo who work in office and administrative support (19.12%), management occupations (12.85%), and sales jobs (12.60%).
+There are especially a lot of people living in Waterloo who work in office and administrative support (12.06%), management occupations (11.25%), and sales jobs (10.53%).

 Also of interest is that Waterloo has more people living here who work in computers and math than 95% of the places in the US.

 Waterloo is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Waterloo’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Waterloo’s overall crime rate is lower than average for the country.

-The per capita income in Waterloo in 2010 was $33,218, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $132,872 for a family of four.
+The per capita income in Waterloo in 2018 was $34,289, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $137,156 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.

 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be White, followed by Asian.
-Important ancestries of people in Waterloo include Irish, English, French, and Italian.
+Important ancestries of people in Waterloo include German, Irish, English, French, and Italian.

 The most common language spoken in Waterloo is English.
-Other important languages spoken here include German and Italian.
+Other important languages spoken here include Italian and Polish.